 My Story, my career path - Tamara Trinder-Scacco

-Tamara is an NDIS Support Coordinator for DCA.
+Tamara is the Community Engagement Manager at Deaf Children Australia.
 She shares her story about living with hearing loss and how it's helped shape her journey.

 Tell us about your diagnosis as a child?